danivijay/github-project-management/README.md

-# My Project Management Conventions and Guidelines
+# GitHub Project Management Conventions and Guidelines

 This project coveys complete guidelines to setup a development environment and project management from scratch.